terraform-viettelidc/terraform-provider-vcloud/website/docs/guides/vdc_groups.html.markdown

 ---
 layout: "vcd"
-page_title: "VMware Cloud Director: VDC Groups"
+page_title: "Viettel IDC Cloud: VDC Groups"
 sidebar_current: "docs-vcd-guides-vdc-groups"
 description: |-
   Provides guidance to VDC Group support
 ---

-# VDC Groups in VMware Cloud Director 10.2+
+# VDC Groups in Viettel IDC Cloud 10.2+

 ## About

-Starting with version 10.2, VMware Cloud Director supports data center group networking backed by NSX-T Data Center.
+Starting with version 10.2, Viettel IDC Cloud supports data center group networking backed by NSX-T Data Center.

 To create a network across multiple organization VDCs, you first group the VDCs and then create a